cosmos/sdk-tutorials/voter/index.md

 Design the app so that you can:

-- Collect transaction fees
+- Collect transaction fees:
-- Restrict transactions only to signed in users

-The create poll transaction fee is 200 tokens.
-Voting is free.
+  - The create poll transaction fee is 200 tokens.
+  - Voting is free.

+- Restrict transactions only to signed in users.

 ## Build your Blockchain App